lamini-ai/lamini-examples/03_prompt_tuning/prompt_engineering.md

 ## Reducing Hallucinations

-Hallucinations in language models refer to the generation of incorrect or fictional information that is not present in the training data.
+Hallucinations in language models refers to the generation of incorrect or fictional information that is not present in the training data.
 While achieving complete prevention is inherently difficult due to the dynamic and complex nature of natural language, there are strategies for effectively reducing hallucinations through prompt engineering.

 ### Use Clear and Direct Language